 - Clue has this when the six guests are fed monkey's brains for Mrs. Peacock's benefit — "Mmm, this is one of my favorite recipes!"
 "I know, madam."
 In two of the endings, Wadsworth uses this as an indirect admission of guilt later.

 - In The Jerk, Navin gets his favorite meal of tuna fish on white bread with mayonnaise, a Tab, and a couple of Twinkies on his birthday.

 - Invoked at the end of Stargate Continuum when Sam makes Mitchell macaroons while he's in the infirmary.
 This is a callback to when he did the same thing for her in the series.

-- Played with in (500) Days of Summer when Summer and Tom are messing around in Ikea.
+- Played with in Five Hundred Days Of Summer when Summer and Tom are messing around in Ikea.

 - In Iron Man 2, Tony misremembers and brings Pepper strawberries...the one food she's allergic to.
 Then he tries to get partial credit for at least knowing there was some sort of connection.

 - A myth is that the line "Vodka Martini, shaken not stirred" was not said in the very first Bond movie, Dr. No. In reality it (well, a slight variation) was said by— No himself.
 So the first time we learn about the favourite drink of James Bond is when the bad guy tells us.

 - In The Spy Who Loved Me, Bond and Anja show they know enough about each other by both asking the barman for the other's favourite drink.

 - This one is in turn flipped again in The World Is Not Enough, where Bond attempt to order the girl's favourite drink only to find she wants champagnee instead.